 A high refresh rate tells us the ability of the screen hardware to redraw the contents of the screen several times per second.
 This allows the emission of moving images to be smoother and clearer, especially when showing fast movements in dark scenes.
-In addition, a hardware with high frequencies of refreshment will be more suitable for the emission of contents with a greater number of frames per second and to be connected to
+In addition, a hardware with high frequencies of refreshment will be more suitable for the emission of contents with a greater number of frames per second and to be connected to multiple input players.

 In professional uses it is crucial to offer very high refresh rates.
 This is especially important for screens oriented towards the entertainment and media sector and, which will surely be recorded on video by professional cameras.
 A refresh rate that is in sync with the camera’s recording frequencies will make the image look perfect and prevent blinking.
 This is achieved by using content and LED screens with refresh rates that are multiples of the fps format used by the camera.